woernerm/dynoselect/README.md

 ### Parameters
 - `options`: A list of dictionaries containing the options.
 The dictionary must contain a `label` and a `value` key with strings as values.
-The value of the `label` key is displayed to the user while the `value` key can be used for internal identifiers.
+The value of the `label` key is displayed to the user while the `value` key can be used as internal identifier.
 Optionally, one can provide a `keywords` key to include alternative phrases that are included in the search but not displayed to the user.
-This is intended to improve the search tolerance so that users can find options even if synonyms are used.
+This is intended to improve the search tolerance so that users can find options even if they enter synonyms.
 You may provide keywords either as a string or as a list of strings.
 For example, the option
     ```py
     {"value": "ocean", "label": "Ocean", "keywords": ["blue", "water"]}